gavinlyonsrepo/cylon/Readme.md

 Thunderbird Transmission X11 VIM VLC media player X11 Delete firefox history by bleachbit
 Deleting Trash and Downloads folder
+(6)     System and cylon information dispaly
-6)     Rmlint remove duplicates and other lint needs rmlint installed (7)ClamAv anti virus scan  needs clamav SW (8)Rootkithunter needs rkhunter installed
+(7)     Rmlint remove duplicates and other lint
+(8)     Lostfiles scan
+(9) 	ClamAv anti-malware scan
+(0) 	RootKit hunter scan
-(9) displays help info installed readme catted to screen
+h)     Display this readme file to screen

-Needs installed for certain functions:
-Firefox for browser ,
-cower for the AUR ,
-bleachbit for system clean
-clamAV for virus check
-gdrive to sync to google drive gnu-netcat to check for internet connection rootkithunter rmlint
+Needs installed for certain functions: bleachbit for system clean clamAV for virus check gnu-netcat to check for internet connection rootkithunter rmlint cower(AUR) for AUR functions gdrive(AUR) to sync to google drive lostfiles(AUR) to scan for lostfiles

 Bug reports
 -----------